alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 2. Uploading artifact as a part of Maven build lifecycle.

-### cURL
+### Curl
 Nexus API requires user credentials to be provided.
-We advice you to pass your nexus credentials to a jenkins job as environment variables.
+We advice you to pass your Nexus credentials to your Jenkins job as environment variables.

 Let's assume your _ENV_ variables have the following names _USERNAME_ and _PASSWORD_.